 Throughout the documentary, Yes Theory cleared out the confusion between Somalia and Somaliland by breaking all the preconceptions of Somaliland being an unsafe, violent and dangerous territory.
 They rather showed a welcoming and secure country where the people are attached to their history and traditions.
 For instance, he showed Somaliland’s level of trust and safety in their institutions, as seen through the Somaliland system of money exchange which happens on the sidewalks.
 The local also added, “The currency exchange market is one of the oldest, most beautiful traditions and displays of honesty [as] people go to payers, leave their money there and they come back and the money is still there”.

 Dr. Edna Adan Ismail, former Foreign minister of Somaliland, director of Edna Adan Hospital, and President of the Unrepresented Nations and People’s Organization was also interviewed in the documentary to further inform about the case of Somaliland as an unrecognized but peaceful state.
-She also emphasized on the cultural differences between the two states, the unfair reality of Somaliland being safe but invisible state in the eyes of the global perspective whereas Somalia’s regime in Mogadishu is “rewarded” of attention by development and human rights activists for being a failed state.
+She also emphasized on the cultural differences between the two states, the unfair reality of Somaliland being a safe but invisible state in the eyes of the global perspective whereas Somalia’s regime in Mogadishu is “rewarded” of attention by development and human rights activists for being a failed state.
 She also finishes by giving hope and strength for Somaliland’s future.

 - The UNIQUE Case For The International Recognition Of Somaliland

 - Somaliland: The Little Country That Could By David Shinn